TonyTerrasa/MicrophoneTestingTurnTable/README.md

 ## Overview:

 This is a physical tool that can be used to test microphones at any and all angles in one plane.
-It goes in tandem with a [Python library](https://github.com/dramsay9/pythonAudioMeasurements.git) for handling audio, collecting data, generating polar patterns for microphones, and interacting with the Arduino and stepper motors required for this build.
+It goes in tandem with the Python library included as a submodule for handling audio, collecting data, generating polar patterns for microphones, and interacting with the Arduino and stepper motors required for this build.
 Data collected with this tool allows one to understand the way a microphone reacts as a function of both angle and frequency, which can have a wide range of applications including but not limited to selective audio capture with microphone arrays.

 ## Available Files: